Rules and Policies of the Greater Springfield

 (e) When a team gives written notice to the League Scheduler at least thirty (30) days in advance of a scheduled league game that the team wishes to forfeit the game, the League Scheduler shall cancel the referees and the time keeper assigned to the game.
 The forfeiting team and/or organization shall be responsible for payment of the full ice fee owed for the ice unless the League Scheduler is able to schedule another league game in the ice slot.
 If a team gives written notice to the League Scheduler at least five (5) days and less than thirty (30) days in advance of a scheduled league game that the team wishes to forfeit the game, the forfeiting team shall also be responsible, in addition to the ice fee, for the cost of the referee(s) and time keeper.
 The League Scheduler shall notify the non-forfeiting team of the forfeit and the non-forfeiting team will automatically be awarded the victory without having to show up for the game.

 (h) The League Scheduler shall establish a reasonable schedule for the submission of all information necessary for completing the league’s game schedule.
 The League Scheduler will not schedule league games during the weekend following Thanksgiving or during weekends containing the Christmas or New Year holidays.
 Up to four (4) No Play Dates for the Regular Season shall be turned in to the League Scheduler.
 A team may use two (2) additional no play dates for anticipated participation in a state tournament.
+If No Play Dates are not received by the league scheduler by each season’s established deadline, all No Play Dates are forfeited for that season.
 The League Scheduler shall post the regular season schedule within two (2) weeks of the completion of the evaluation games.

 (i) Member associations must provide sufficient sheets of ice for 18 home games for each team of the member association in the 10U (Squirt) through 14U (Bantam) divisions.
 Member associations must provide 13 sheets of ice for every two (2) 8U (Mite) level teams (if an association has an odd number of 8U (Mite) teams, then add seven sheets of ice).
 If additional ice is needed for games, it will be the responsibility of the League Scheduler to contact the Associations to obtain this ice.